 The Public Has Spoken

 I don't know why it's so hard for me to realize that other people actually do read my blog, and that they even check for updates.
-People actually have called me to ask me if I'm okay because I haven't pubished in a while, and and have been sending emails, wondering what's been up.
+People actually have called me to ask me if I'm okay because I haven't pubished in a while, and Dale and Sue have been sending emails, wondering what's been up.

 The answer: A helluva lot.
 It's been Deadline Time here at the Baa & Grille, which means I've been spending so much time creating my famed immortal prose for work that the last thing I've wanted to do after work is -- you guessed it -- more writing.
 I'm happy to announce that after a year's worth of development, my project finally shipped yesterday.
 I'm taking tomorrow and Friday off to celebrate, and then it'll be time to get started on the next one.